 We honestly feel that if dryness is not your issue it may be quite rich for your skin, particularly if you use too much….
 To tackle your concerns we would also recommend just one drop.
 Two drops would be enough for face, neck and décolletage.
 Firstly, use on clean skin and secondly massage in thoroughly until absorbed.

 So after commencing the trial, applying this at the recommended amount (2-3 drops) both day and night, I realised I was probably doing it all wrong.
-I decided I would go with once a day application as it was far easier, more comfortable and more in keeping with my preferred application for oils, since I find them generally too occlusive for day use.
+I decided I would go with once a day application as it was far easier, more comfortable and more in keeping with my preferred application for oils, since I often find them a little heavy for day use, at least in the warmer months.
 This change made it harder to apply since only one drop failed to generate enough slip to spread it across my entire face.
 So I was forced to use it with moisturiser which is fine.
 The outcome was a much more manageable application with far less residue.

 |Well absorbed in minute doses||Not well suited to oily and combination skin|